 I am surprised by the reaction of some drilling engineers to bolts when presenting the functional benefits of the Switchblade drillstring stabilization system.

 The technical benefits are readily accepted, the only adverse remark is It’s got bolts.

-Yes it’s got bolts, like the cars we drive, the aircrafts we fly and the spacecraft that went to the moon had bolts; in fact everything from fighter jets to the farmers plough is assembled by bolts.
+Yes, it’s got bolts, like the cars we drive, the aircraft we fly and the spacecraft that went to the moon had bolts; in fact, everything from fighter jets to the farmer’s plough is assembled by bolts.

 The question should not be about bolts but rather the research and the results of the tests conducted on the system.

 Each blade of the Switchblade range of tools from the 17” series to the 12” series is designed to withstand a force of 500 KN i.e. 50 tons.